Get Answers. Move Forward. Call Today:

 Injuries to Deckhands

-First, even the smallest injury can keep you out of work or make it impossible for you to continue working long term on the river or in the Gulf.
+Even the smallest injury can keep you out of work or make it impossible for you to continue working long term on the river or in the Gulf.
 You have to be 110% healthy.
 Transferring from barge to barge, tightening ratchets and laying wires is not easy.
 It is always important to make sure you get excellent medical treatment before you try to return to work, but for you guys it is extra important.
 Above all, make sure every single medical test has been performed that may possibly show anything wrong with you.
 This includes MRIs, nerve testing and even CT scan if necessary.
-Read a great article here about why you should not return to work too soon after your injury.

 You Rely on Your Superiors to Keep You Safe